mendahu/lighthouse-lectures/m3w6_crud_with_express/outline.md

 - [ ] Using Chrome DevTools to see requests and responses
 - [ ] Practice debugging Express

+# Check-In

+- How are we feeling about Promises?
+- How are we feeling about Web Servers and Express?
+- Did you get a chance to go through EJS on Tuesday?

+# Intro

+- Turn theory into practice today
+- Use Express and EJS to render pages
+- Learn CRUD/Bread
+- Prep for Tinyapp

 # CRUD and BREAD

 - Vocabulary: Resource